DouglasConnect/edelweiss-data-docs/walkthroughs/create-publish.md

 ### Delete a Dataset
-To delete a dataset we simply need send a delete request.
+To delete a dataset simply send a delete request.
 Keep in mind that this deletes the dataset and all versions of the dataset

 ```js
 let fetchOptions = {